The Little Book of Thunks (Part 1) :

 Is it natural to be greedy?
 If so, is being greedy OK then?

 The points raised above are generalisations about morality, but what about the two specific examples posed above?
 If you discriminate against someone of your own race, are you being racist?
-Is it greedy to want a better standard of living when there's people starving in the world?
+And is it greedy to want a better standard of living for yourself when there's people starving in the world?
 Is there a definitive answer?
 Think about it.
 How would you answer these questions?

 Abstract Ideas - Impossible Questions to Answer